-Since we’re living in a day and age where our health, well being and that of the environment is of utmost importance, I thought this #EarthDay I’d do what I could to help raise awareness about the way we unknowingly pollute our bodies.
+Since we’re living in a day and age where our health, well being, and that of the environment is of utmost importance, I thought this #EarthDay I’d do what I could to help raise awareness about the way we unknowingly pollute our bodies.
+Fortunately, there are many options available when it comes to seeking out eco friendly sex toys, it’s just a matter of knowing what to look for.

 How Do You Know If Your Sex Toy is Safe?